rdunlop/unicycling-registration/README.md

 If we want to add a new language to the list of possible translations:

-1. First create a root-level `base.en.yml` file, and set the "language_name"
+1. First create a root-level `base.en.yml` file, and set the "language_name" (this should be the only entry in the file)

 2. Add the language to the `all_available_languages` in the EventConfiguration class